-Create positive edges to streets and public spaces by designing active frontages with clearly defined entrances and limiting/avoiding setbacks.
-Encouraging uses such as restaurants and cafes on the ground floor allows them to 'spill out' into the street can improve an areas vitality and interest and provides natural surveillance opportunities.
+Ensure positive edges to streets and public spaces by designing active frontages with clearly defined entrances and limiting/avoiding setbacks.
+Uses such as restaurants and cafes on the ground floor allows them to 'spill out' into the street can improve an areas vitality and interest and provides natural surveillance opportunities.